Aditya-Sh77/NITC_MEET/README.md

-(Note: We couldn't really complete the project but this has whatever we aere able to do (not much))
+(Note: We couldn't really complete the project but this has whatever we were able to do (not much))
 # NITC_MEET

 NITC Meet is a real-time video chat application designed to connect students via their NITC email.
 The app uses Flask for the backend and WebRTC for peer-to-peer video communication.
 Users can start, stop, and skip chats, with relevant information displayed about connected peers.